Curriculum

 Lesson Six: Ethics and Theologies of Interfaith Cooperation

-This lesson invites students to consider stories, figures, and experiences from their own traditions that support their interfaith work.
-We encourage students to use these elements to develop their own ethic or theology of interfaith cooperation.
+This lesson invites learners to consider stories, figures, and experiences from their own traditions that support their interfaith work.
+We encourage learners to use these elements to develop their own ethic or theology of interfaith cooperation.

 In this series of interviews, young professionals share their ethics and theologies of interfaith cooperation and reflect on how they use them in their own interfaith leadership.

 Facilitating dialogue is one of the most important and difficult skills of interfaith leadership.
-This module introduces methods to successfully facilitate dialogue, create safe space, and move discussion into action.
+This module introduces methods to successfully facilitate dialogue and move discussion into action.

 This summative module reviews the concept and purpose of ethics and theologies of interfaith cooperation and reflects on how effective dialogue facilitation helps build relationships and grow interfaith cooperation.